 Alien, Aliens, Betty and Barney Hill, Close Encounters, Demons, E.T., Extra-Terrestrial, faery, fairy, Fire in the Sky, folk tales, George Adamski, gods, Independence Day, John Carpenter, mythology, Orson Welles, PTSD, Quatermass and the Pit, Roswell, sleep paralysis, Terence McKenna, The Day the Earth Stood Still, The Fourth Kind, The Invasion, The Thing, Travis Walton, UFO, Vilas-Boas, War of the Worlds

 In the mid-1990s, I developed an interest in the UFO and alien abduction phenomenon.
 I set about becoming a somewhat sceptical UFO investigator.
 Most of my findings led me to meteorological, astronomical or military activity as conclusions for sightings.
 One rainy night I got on the train to Stirling.
 It took about forty five minutes from Glasgow.
 There was a meeting of the group Strange Phenomena Investigations, in the back room of a local pub.
 I expected to encounter one or two strange individuals.
-In fact, they were all mostly quite mundane, but interested enthusiasts of the subject.
+In fact, they were all just ordinary everyday people, but interested enthusiasts of the subject.
 They were as keen to know what it was all about, as much as I was.
 I decided to listen without judgement, lest it cloud my view of what was occurring with these people.
 Malcolm Robinson, the founder of SPI, was there and introduced me to the group.
 At one point in the evening, someone began speaking about how aliens were our friends and were not here to harm us.
 Almost immediately another participant forcefully exploded: “How can you say that?” he cried.
 “You don’t know that!
 I have no idea what they are or what they want, but I can tell you one thing…they are not our friends!”
 I swallowed hard.
 I could tell by the look on this man’s face that he was completely serious.
 He said that since his encounter he and his friend, Colin, had problems with friends, family and colleagues who didn’t believe their story and his friend had not been back to work since the incident.
 I realised I was listening to Garry Wood speaking.
 He and his friend Colin Wright had reported experiencing an alien abduction on the A70, an incident which was investigated by the Ministry of Defence.
 They had about ninety minutes of missing time.
 Now, I have no idea what happened that night, but there is one thing I am completely sure of, Garry Wood certainly believed it had happened.
 The look on his face was that of a man disturbed, terrified and angered by the experience.
 You can read the full story of Garry Wood and Colin Wright here.

 It’s one of the Big Questions, alongside “Why are we here?” and “Is there a God?”
 Another thing we are all really curious about is: Are we alone in this universe?
 Or, is there a remote possibility that somewhere, out there, there is another form of life.
 If there is, what could it possibly look like?
 If we were ever to encounter it, how would it behave towards us?